-In summary the use of PPS, can identify problem areas and the local intection community.
 In summary the use of PPS, can identify problem areas and thereby investigate the introduction of measures that aim at improving prescribing practices.
 The roll-out of ESAC project has been successful in Europe.
 Good practice examples exist [5, 6].
 The experience from these studies confirms its value, broad adaptability and suitability for a range of health care resource settings.